IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Get Authorization Token Request is performed by an Authorization Client or Resource Server (in case of the Introspect option) to obtain an access token to be used in further communication.
 The sequence of HTTP(S) requests to perform an Get Authorization Token transaction depends on the grant type (type of credentials) chosen.

 ##### 3.71.4.1.2 Message Semantics
+This transaction supports two distinct grants for obtaining an access token: the Client Credential Grant type and the Authorization Code Grant Type.
+These grants require their own variation in message sequences as depicted in the following sections.

 ##### 3.71.4.1.2.1 Client Credential grant type